bkw777/aDIPters/README.md

 http://tandy.wiki/FlexROM_102

-Same as FlexROM_100 but for Model 102.
+Same as FlexROM_100, but for Model 102.
+or/also,
+Same as 28C256_to_27C256, with /CS breakout for REX Classic main rom feature.

 Uses an electrically re-programmable EEPROM (28C256) in place of the original system rom in a Tandy Model 102.